-Andrew R. McConville focuses on the defense of toxic tort claims, complex product liability claims, and class actions.
-Mr. McConville has extensive experience defending personal injury and property damage claims in Massachusetts and Rhode Island and appears regularly before the Massachusetts and Rhode Island Superior Courts and the United States District Court for the District of Massachusetts.
+Andrew McConville focuses on the defense of toxic tort claims, complex product liability claims, and class actions.
+Mr. McConville has extensive experience defending personal injury and property damage claims and appears regularly before the Superior Courts and the United States District Courts in Massachusetts and Rhode Island.
 Mr. McConville also assists in the day-to-day management of the firm’s role as court appointed Defense Liaison Counsel in the Rhode Island consolidated asbestos docket, where he works extensively with the court and defense counsel in the coordination of pretrial schedules, depositions, trial settings, and docket management.

 Mr. McConville’s trial accomplishments include securing a defense verdict in a traumatic brain injury case that was tried before a jury in the United States District Court for the District of Massachusetts.
 In that case, the plaintiff claimed that he was permanently disabled as a result of injuries he sustained in an altercation that occurred outside of a popular Boston restaurant in June 2008.
 The plaintiff asserted claims for negligent security against the defendant restaurant, and conspiracy and negligence against three individual defendants, which included Cetrulo LLP’s client.
 After a 16-day trial, the jury returned a defense verdict, on all counts, in favor of Cetrulo LLP’s client, while awarding the plaintiff $4.5 million on his claims against the restaurant.